Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 The full modes $A_k$ span the Hilbert space $\mathcal{H}_F$

 with $n_k$ the bosonic occupation numbers, the normalisation $N_F=\prod_{k>0}\sqrt{n_k!}$ and $\ket{0}$ the vacuum of the massive free boson theory.

-A cut at position $\ell$ divides the system into two subsystems $L$ and $R$ (left and right), as shown in Figure~\eqref{fig:system}.
+A cut at position $\ell$ divides the system into two subsystems $L$ and $R$ (left and right), as shown in Figure~\ref{fig:system}.
 In a similar fashion as $\mathcal{H}$, we construct $\mathcal{H}_L\otimes\mathcal{H}_R$ by defining two fields $\phi_L$ and $\phi_R$ (split fields) living on the two subintervals and quantizing them.

 The formulation of the fields on the intervals depends on the additional boundary conditions that we introduce at the cut.
-We choose to study Neumann~($\partial_x\phi|_{x=\ell}=0$) or Dirichlet~($\phi_L(\ell)=\phi_R(\ell)=0$) boundary conditions at the cut.
-In the main text, we focus on Neumann boundary conditions at the cut ($\partial_x\phi_L(\ell)=\partial_x\phi_R(\ell)=0)$.
+We choose to study Neumann~($\partial_x\phi_L(\ell)=\partial_x\phi_R(\ell)=0$) or Dirichlet~($\phi_L(\ell)=\phi_R(\ell)=0$) boundary conditions at the cut.
+In the main text, we focus on Neumann boundary conditions at the cut.
 The treatment of Dirichlet boundary conditions at the cut is detailed in appendix~\ref{sec:app_dirichlet}.
-The outer edges of the system are fixed to be Dirichlet boundary conditions~($\phi(0)=\phi(L)=0$).
-For Neumann boundary conditions at the cut, the fields on the intervals are defined as
+The outer edges of the system are always fixed to be Dirichlet boundary conditions~($\phi(0)=\phi(L)=0$).